skienzmatishun/rippreport/content/p/rule-32/index.md

 ---
-title: "RULE 32"
+title: RULE 32
 date: 2023-12-14
-thumbnail: "img/rule-32.jpg"
+thumbnail: img/rule-32.jpg
-summary: "Murray Lawrence was wrongly convicted and has been in jail for over 20 years.
-New evidence suggests his innocence, and a legal filing has been submitted to challenge his conviction."
+summary: Murray Lawrence was wrongly convicted and has been in jail for over 20 years.
+New evidence suggests his innocence, and a legal filing has been submitted to challenge his conviction.
 tags:
 - Murray Lawrence Jr
 - Hoss Mack
 categories:
 - dwtd
 - bcso
 authors:
 - admin
+alttags: "Legal document filed as a Rule 32 petition seeking relief from conviction for Murray Lawrence, against backdrop of jail fe..."
 ---
 The wrongful conviction of Murray Lawrence has cost him over 7500 days in Jail.
 The Ripp Report is happy to announce that we are a step closer to Mr. Lawrence proving his innocence.
 A Rule 32 has been filed on his behalf.